BTEST4HE/GT3MBLPMBTools/README.md

 `-u, --unpack`:unpack PMBBIN into img,gz files
 `-e, --repack`:repack the PMBBIN file in the directory where the img,gz file is stored
 `-r, --recursive`:reads "input" as a directory and recursively retrieves files in the directory
 `-g, --ungzip`:extract gzip file in PMBBIN to img file and output (unpack only)

+### Additional Tool
+[GT3PMBBINEditor](https://github.com/kapilpokhrel/GT3PMBBINEditor) : GUI tool to edit .bin file.